 “I have often had my most interesting and exciting experiences when I was lost.”

-She has worked in Istanbul, London, Milan, New York, Zurich, Frankfurt and Palermo.
-After working in London for several years, she moved to a fishing village near Palermo to marry the love of her life.
+After working in the finance industry in London for several years, learning about money laundering (amongst other things) and writing international crime thriller ‘Friends with Secrets’, she moved to a fishing village near Palermo to marry the love of her life.

 “The first foreign country I visited was Italy, and it fired my lifelong passion for travel abroad.
 I have worked as a teacher of English as a foreign language, a stockbroker and an orphanage assistant, all jobs selected for the travel opportunities they offered.
 But I truly fell in love with Italy and all things Italian… including one man in particular!”

-She lived in Sicily for years with her Sicilian husband and their son, cooking dangerously large portions of pasta, driving her car among maniacs, and trying to avoid sunburn at forty degrees centigrade.
+She lived in Sicily for more than a decade with her Sicilian husband and their son, cooking dangerously large portions of pasta, driving her car among maniacs, and trying to avoid sunburn at forty degrees centigrade.
 Her experiences there are recounted in a genre she calls a travel-novel, ‘The Dangerously Truthful Diary of a Sicilian Housewife’.

-After travelling and working across three continents, she uses her first hand experiences to write her books.
+After travelling and working across three continents, she and her family live in England.
+She always uses her first hand experiences to write her books.

 “After a childood of detached observation, I have had an adulthood of leaping into each experience with both feet and living it as intensely as possible.
 I have taught English to the Soviet Mafia, and been held at gunpoint in South Africa.
 I’ve been trampled by a stallion and then rescued by a matador in Spain.
 I fell in love with every single child I looked after in an orphanage in Istanbul.
 Almost all my characters and situations are partly based on real events and real people.